philipp-spiess/this-week-in-react/src/issues/2/TWITTER.md

-It’s Friday again: Time for the second issue of This Week In React ⚛️.
+It’s Friday again: Time for the second issue of This Week in React ⚛️.

 💌 Starting this week, there’s also an email newsletter (it also comes with all the emojis).
 If you prefer that format, subscribe at this-week-in-react.org and tell your friends!